Stereographic Multiple-Try Metropolis: Large Regime

 \end{proposition} \begin{proof} See \cref{proof:prop:almost linear gap}. \end{proof}

-The appearance of the factor $N^{2/p}$ in our upper bound suggests that increasing the number of proposals $N$ could yield significant performance gains, especially when compared to the log-concave setting.
-This highlights the potential benefits of using large $N$ in heavy-tailed or non-log-concave scenarios.
-However, it is important to note that $N^{2/p}$ represents only an upper bound.
-To rigorously confirm the benefit of increasing $N$, a matching lower bound is necessary.
+The appearance of the factor $N^{2/p}$ in \cref{eq:gap_poly} may suggest that increasing the number of proposals $N$ in heavy-tailed settings could yield significant performance gains compared to light-tailed (log-concave) settings.
+Nevertheless, according to \cref{eq:gap_poly} (see also \citet[Corollary 1]{pozza2024fundamental}), the improvement of the spectral gap is at-most-linear in $N$.
+Therefore, in a serial computing environment, running SMTM with $N>1$ for $1$ interation is less efficient than running SRWM for $N$ iterations.
+However, if one considers a parallel computing context, see \citet[Discussion after Corollary 1]{pozza2024fundamental}, the factor $\log(N)$ in \cref{prop:log gap} has negative implications for the number of parallel workers.
+By contrast, the factor $N^{2/p}$ in \cref{prop:almost linear gap} suggests that SMTM might be more suited to a parallel computing context, where the number of parallel workers can be polynomial with $N$.
+However, it is important to note that $N^{2/p}$ in \cref{prop:almost linear gap} represents only an upper bound.
+To rigorously confirm the benefit of increasing $N$ for SMTM in heavy-tailed settings, a (matching) lower bound is necessary.
 Establishing such a bound remains an open problem and is left for future work.